Are you looking for an easy way to get more blog comments?

 8. Let Users Subscribe to Comments

 When anyone leaves a comment on your website, they’d typically have to bookmark the page to return and see if anyone else comments on the article.
-Yet, if they don’t bookmark your post or forget your website’s name, chances are they’ll never come back.
+Yet, if they don’t bookmark your post or forget your website’s name, they’ll never return.

 To combat this, you can allow readers to subscribe to all the comments on your WordPress blog posts.
 That way, they’ll get an email whenever anyone comments.